Chemistry, Biochemistry, Medicinal Chemistry

 Generally, thesis projects in SMS involve original research in (bio)chemistry or closely related field.

-Barrett students are required to complete an Honors Thesis/Creative Project.
+Barrett students are required to complete an Honors Thesis Project.
 SMS students should enroll for 3 credits of CHM/BCH492 (Honors Thesis Research) in the semester before they plan to defend their thesis.
 In the following semester, they should take CHM/BCH493 (Honors Thesis) for their thesis defense.
-Note that the 493 course is not repeatable for credit.
 Please submit your Thesis Prospectus to the professor in charge (currently Prof. Chad Borges) when you register for 492 to ensure that your thesis topic is appropriate for SMS and that your committee is properly constituted (see details below).

 It is expected that in most cases a student will have started their research project before taking CHM/BCH492.
 Students can take research for credit as CHM/BCH392 in that case.
 Remember that students taking research for credit will be expected to spend at least 4 hours per week in the lab on average for each credit hour received.
 Most people will take research for 3 credits each semester and work at least 12 hours (on average) per week on their project.